 - If a driver is carrying an up-to-date insurance card

-By state law, car insurance companies are required every 14 days to inform the Michigan Secretary of State of all insured vehicles.
+State law requires car insurance companies to inform the Michigan Secretary of State every 14 days of all insured vehicles.
 This information is then made available to officers through the LEIN system.

 When Do Officers Check for Car Insurance?

-Officers often use electronic verification systems to check on a driver’s insurance status in real-time prior to or in the middle of a traffic stop.
-An officer can also run your license plate while you are driving to determine if the vehicle you are operating is insured.
-Should any insurance issues be detected in the system, the officer may pull a driver over and check that he or she has a valid insurance card.
+Officers often use electronic verification systems to check a driver’s insurance status in real-time before or in the middle of a traffic stop.
+An officer can also run a license plate while a motorist is driving to determine if the vehicle they are operating is insured.
+Should any insurance issues be detected in the system, the officer may pull a driver over and check that they have a valid insurance card.

-More importantly, the system allows the police the ability to identify uninsured drivers and get them off the roads.
-An officer who runs a license plate through the system can find out if the driver has been previously cited for driving without a license – in other words, a repeat offender.
+More importantly, the system allows the police to identify uninsured drivers and get them off the roads.
+An officer who runs a license plate through the system can find out if the driver has been previously cited for driving without a license—in other words, a repeat offender.
 Insurance checkpoints are also a way for the police to scan every driver passing through for insurance coverage.

 Ways Electronic Insurance Detection Helps Drivers

-Police checking if you have insurance by running your plates helps motivate most drivers to get insured and remain insured.
-State-mandated car insurance requirements are designed to help drivers in need in the event of a car accident.
+Knowing that police can check if a driver has insurance by running their plates helps motivate most drivers to get insured and remain insured.
+State-mandated car insurance requirements are designed to help drivers in the event they are involved in a car accident.
 Uninsured drivers are riskier and more likely to cause an accident.

-Without no-fault car insurance, you may be left having to pay out-of-pocket for your accident-related expenses.
-If you are injured in an accident caused by someone else and you have no insurance, you will not be able to sue for damages in Michigan.
-This is state law – regardless of the severity of your injuries.
+You may have to pay out-of-pocket for your accident-related expenses without no-fault car insurance.
+If you suffered injuries in an accident in Michigan caused by someone else and you have no insurance, state law dictates that you cannot sue for damages, regardless of the severity of your injuries.

-Having insurance means not having to face criminal and financial penalties that can lead to jail time.
-With electronic insurance detection, officers can help make sure drivers are protecting themselves and others on the road by being insured.
+Insurance means not facing criminal and financial penalties that can lead to jail time.
+With electronic insurance detection, officers can help ensure drivers protect themselves and others on the road by being insured.
 An accident can be a costly experience if you are not prepared.

-Electronic insurance detection also helps drivers get back on the road faster after a traffic stop.
-An officer can quickly access your insurance details information and verify your insurance status while approaching your vehicle.
+Electronic insurance detection also helps drivers return to the road faster after a traffic stop.
+An officer can quickly access your insurance details and verify your insurance status while approaching your vehicle.
 It may even drive down insurance rates based on where you reside.

 What if False Insurance Information is Provided?

-If a driver is pulled over, the officer can tell false information is provided as soon as he or she runs the driver’s plates.
-Carrying a fake insurance card can get you into serious trouble with the law.
+If an officer pulls a driver over, the officer can tell false information is provided as soon as they run the driver’s plates.
+Carrying a fake insurance card can get you into serious legal trouble.
 Lying to the police about your car insurance can lead to costly fines and possible jail time.

 Not only with the police know your proof of insurance is false, but they can also use the electronic verification system to identify drivers who have previously tried to dupe the police.